 - This policy and associated procedure applies to all staff, volunteers, trustees and representatives of HRP including agency staff and temporary staff, freelance facilitators, contractors and partner organisations, such as Chapels Royal, on HRP sites. - HRP is committed to the prevention of and protection from abuse and neglect of all children and young people who come into contact with the organisation through its staff, volunteers or representatives, in whatever capacity that contact occurs. - HRP is committed to taking all necessary steps to stop abuse happening, whether that abuse is perpetrated by staff, volunteers, family members of children, members of the public or other children or young people. - HRP is committed to its duty of care to the children and young people it has contact with.
 If there are concerns about staff or volunteers abusing a child or young person, it will initiate any action required to address this without delay.
 This will include actions required to address abusive behaviours and attitudes.
-Where a member of staff has been dismissed because of safeguarding concerns they will be referred by HRP to the Disclosure & Barring Service (DBS) and relevant professional bodies. - All staff, trustees and volunteers should be clear on appropriate behaviour and responses with regards to working with children and young people safely.
-Failure to comply with safeguarding policies and procedures may be treated as gross misconduct and appropriate action may be taken. - HRP will publish the safeguarding policy and procedure online, and on the intranet. - HRP is committed to ensuring that the right staffing and reporting structure is in place to enable safeguarding concerns to be dealt with effectively and to ensure the correct processes are followed, as detailed in the procedure.
-This includes the escalation of concerns posing a significant risk to senior staff within HRP.
+Where a member of staff has been dismissed because of safeguarding concerns they will be referred by HRP, in accordance with the DBS guidance, to the Disclosure & Barring Service (DBS) and relevant professional bodies. - All staff, trustees and volunteers should be clear on appropriate behaviour and responses with regards to working with children and young people safely.
+Failure to comply with safeguarding policies and procedures may be treated as gross misconduct and appropriate action may be taken. - HRP will publish the safeguarding policy and procedure online, and on the intranet.

-Policy Safeguarding Children and Young People Policy Owner Tom O'Leary (Director) Policy Reference FHS.01 Policy Author Alison Lightbown Most Recent Approval Date 15/05/2021 Policy Creation Date
+Policy Safeguarding Children and Young People Policy Owner Tom O'Leary (Director) Policy Reference FHS.01 Policy Author Alison Lightbown Most Recent Approval Date January 2024 Policy Creation Date 24/11/2017 Policy Revision Due January 2026